Updated April 18, 2023

-The above are the key points you should follow once you join new job opportunities.
-A few things that are mentioned above may become redundant if the HR department runs on orientation and induction program.
-But not every company likes to increase the cost by giving the introduction to employees who join new job opportunities.
-So they give a brief introduction and don’t worry about primary training about the new employees.
+The above are the key points you should follow once you join a new job opportunity.
+The HR department’s orientation and induction programs may make some things mentioned above redundant.
+But only some companies like to increase the cost by giving an introduction to employees who join new job opportunities.
+So they provide a brief introduction and don’t worry about primary training for the new employees.
 Remember, new job goals would remain new for some time.
-Once you spend a month or two, you would be out of your honeymoon period and you would be expected to perform well.
-But if you do the above after joining the new job opportunities, you would relax and would do your work.
+After spending a month or two, you should expect to exit the honeymoon period and perform well.
+But if you do the above after joining the new job opportunities, you will relax and do your work.
 You wouldn’t need to worry about other things at all.

 This has been a guide for experiencing joy-fear while having a new job career is quite natural!
-But then it’s difficult to decide what to do at that moment.
+But then it isn’t easy to decide what to do now.
 These are the following external link related to the new job career.